onyx-platform/onyx-template/resources/leiningen/new/onyx_app/README.md

 ### Production Mode Peers

+First start the Aeron media driver, which should be used in production mode, by running the main function in `src/{{app-name}}/launcher/aeron_media_driver.clj`.

-Launch the `src/{{app-name}}/launcher/launch_prod_peers.clj` main function, giving it an Onyx ID.
+Then launch the `src/{{app-name}}/launcher/launch_prod_peers.clj` main function, giving it an Onyx ID.
 Optionally, a Dockerfile has been created at the root of the project to package this up into an uberjar for a Java 8 Ubuntu 14 environment.

 ### Launch the Sample Job in Production